 Consider the following things when deciding if you need a 12 person tent:

 - Do you need multiple rooms/vestibules for people or gear?

 - How much privacy do you desire in camp?

 - Are you going glamping instead of camping?

 Your answers to the questions above will help you determine if you need a 12 person tent.
-A yes to one or more of them points towards yes, you need a 12 person tent.
+A yes to one or more of them points towards yes, a 12 person tent is ideal.

-As canvas tents are durable, long-lasting beasts of all weathers, we consider the TETON Sports Sierra Canvas Tent to be the best 12 person camping tent among this bunch.
-It’s sturdy, long-lasting and versatile, with a large capacity of 8–12 people for even the most packed of families.
+Canvas tents are durable, long-lasting beasts of all weathers, we consider the TETON Sports Sierra Canvas Tent to be one of the best 12 person camping tent among this bunch.
+It’s sturdy, long-lasting and versatile, and features a large capacity of 8–12 people for even the most packed of families.

 However, if canvas isn’t your thing and you need more privacy, then the Eureka!
-Copper Canyon LX Tent is one of the best 12 person tents.
-The two vestibules allow for separate sleeping spaces, or alternatively, a sleeping and living space.
+Copper Canyon LX Tent is overall our pick for the best 12 person tents.
+It features two vestibules that allow for separate sleeping spaces, or alternatively, a sleeping and living space.
 It may not be as tough as canvas, but it’s still a 3-season tent that’ll last a while if you treat it right.